Folleto de membresía Alabama Arise 2023

 A sample bequest

-I hereby give, devise and bequeath to Alabama Arise, or its successors in interest, with offices at 400 South Union Street, Montgomery, AL 36104, federal tax ID 63-1186365, the sum of $X (amount written out), exclusive of my lifetime donations, if any, to be used for Alabama Arise’s most urgent priorities as determined by its board of directors in the board of directors’ sole discretion.
+I hereby give, devise and bequeath to Alabama Arise, or its successors in interest, federal tax ID 63-1186365, the sum of $X (amount written out), exclusive of my lifetime donations, if any, to be used for Alabama Arise’s most urgent priorities as determined by its board of directors in the board of directors’ sole discretion.

 Thank you for considering Alabama Arise in your end-of-life planning.
 If you have any questions, please email development associate McKenzie Burton at mckenzie@alarise.org or call our office at 334-832-9060.